 - 3.1.
 Where occupant sensor controls include status indicators, verify correct operation. - 3.2.
-The controlled lights turn off or down to the permitted level within the required time. - 3.3.
-For auto-on occupant sensor controls, the lights turn on to the permitted level when an occupant enters the space. - 3.4.
-For manual-on occupant sensor controls, the lights turn on only when manually activated. - 3.5.
+The controlled lights and receptacles controlled by occupant sensor controls turn off or down to the permitted level within the required time upon vacancy of the space. - 3.3.
+For auto-on occupant sensor controls, the controlled lights and receptacles controlled by occupant sensor controls turn on to the permitted level when an occupant enters the space. - 3.4.
+For manual-on occupant sensor controls, the controlled lights and receptacles controlled by occupant sensor controls turn on only when manually activated. - 3.5.
 The lights are not incorrectly turned on by movement in adjacent areas or by HVAC operation.